warne2tj/IdleHeroesPVPSimulator/README.md

     + Does final verdict passive still happen if under cc?
   * Belrain
     + Does her speed buff change order of attack?
 Or is that determined at the beginning of the round and won't affect order until next round?
+  * Horus
+    + can you block while cc'ed?
+    + does his crimsom contract passive work through seal of light and cc?
+    + does his active proc both if there is only a front line or only a back line?
+    + what does guaranteed crit strike damage mean?

 Mechanics: